Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Introduction

+In this work, we propose a new paradigm termed few-shot attribution to tackle synthetic image attribution from a novel perspective.
+This paradigm operates in a fully open-set scenario, requiring the model to identify image sources unseen during training, as depicted in \cref{fig:cmp_method} (d).
+In contrast to prior tasks, our focus lies in enhancing generalization and scalability to novel categories.
+We argue that the advantages of few-shot learning, such as rapid generalization from limited data, are also applicable to image attribution.
+Thus, we formulate this novel task, which challenges models to identify unknown generators from a minimal number of support samples.
+The model learns to rapidly extract critical artifact evidence from a limited number of samples, and once trained, it can be swiftly adapted to novel categories at test time.
+This training-free adaptation offers a substantial advantage over conventional methods: it is highly scalable, cost-effective, and well-suited for real-world deployment.

-To facilitate our work, we begin by addressing the lack of a suitable dataset.
-To this end, we propose OmniFake, a large-scale, class-aware dataset specifically designed for multi-class attribution.
-We collect generated images from $45$ distinct generative models spanning GANs, diffusion models, autoregressive models, and hybrid architectures.
+To facilitate our work, we propose OmniFake, a well-categorized dataset specifically designed for multi-class attribution.
+We construct this dataset as our experiments require a large number of categories for both training and testing, which most previous datasets cannot provide.
+Specifically, we collect generated images from $45$ distinct generative models spanning GANs \cite{gan14}, diffusion models \cite{ddpm21}, autoregressive models \cite{showo55}, and hybrid architectures \cite{uniworld65}.
 We maintain a substantial collection of synthetic images for each class, ensuring comprehensive coverage and diversity.
-OmniFake significantly surpasses prior datasets \citep{genimage1, aigcbenchmark2} in both model diversity and up-to-date coverage, with a clear comparison presented in \Cref{tb:cmp_dataset}.
-The defining feature of OmniFake is its strict enforcement of model heterogeneity.
-In contrast to previous datasets, where differences in weights, sampling steps, or adaptation modules often resulted in highly similar forgery clues, our dataset effectively supports the critical task of image attribution.
-This significant advancement substantially enriches the fundamental resources available for both AIGI detection and attribution research.
+OmniFake significantly surpasses prior datasets \cite{genimage1, aigcbenchmark2} in both model diversity and up-to-date coverage, with a clear comparison presented in \cref{tb:cmp_dataset}.
+Crucially, none of the generators employ parameter-efficient fine-tuning (PEFT) techniques (e.g., DreamBooth \cite{dreambooth33} and LoRA \cite{lora32}), ensuring inherently distinct generative mechanisms rather than feature-similar variants derived from minor adaptations.
+Such diversity enriches the fundamental resources available for both AIGI detection and attribution research.